dnlbrkc/social_learning/results/README.md

 Folder | Description
 --- | -----
-`results_Environmental_Change` | Results for the environmental change condition.
-Each file contains results for a single repetition.
 `results_MW` | Results for the Mason and Watts landscape `results_NK` | Results for the NK landscape assuming N=15 and K=7 `results_NK_k=0-14` | Results for the NK landscape different values of K

-Citation: Barkoczi, D. & Galesic, M. (2016).
-Social learning strategies modify the effect of network structure on group performance.
-Arxiv Working Paper. arXiv:1606.00753v1
+Citation: Barkoczi, D. and Galesic, M. Social learning strategies modify the effect of network structure on group performance.
+Nat.
+Commun.
+7, 13109 doi: 10.1038/ncomms13109 (2016).